exasol/glue-connector/doc/design.md

 The `DefaultSource` is an entry class that controls interaction with AWS Glue Studio.
 It creates Spark dataframe and infers its schema.

-### `SchemaConverter`

-The `SchemaConverter` is a building block that converts data types from Exasol JDBC into Spark data types.

 ## Runtime View

 This section describes the runtime behavior of the software.